glroyal/litebox/README.md

 ##

-## Overview - T E S T
+## Overview

-**LiteBox** is a Photo Browser that renders photos with the finest practical image detail on all devices.
+**LiteBox** is a dpi-aware photo browser that tries to render photos with the finest practical image detail on all devices.
 It does not require a SuperHD video display, but takes full advantage of one.

 LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are assembled in RAM and submitted to the browser's HTML interpreter as a batch.